workato/custom_connector_docs/README.md

   ticket["id"]
 end
 ```
-In some instances, a record needs to be proccessed as separate events.
+In some instances, a record needs to be processed as separate events.
 A typical scenario is updated records.
-To do this, append updated timestamp field to the dedup expression like so.
+To do this, append the updated timestamp field to the dedup expression like so.
 ```ruby
 dedup: lambda do |ticket|
   ticket["id"] + "@" + ticket["`updated_at"]